mostsignificant/mostsignificant.github.io/_posts/2024-01-07-12-interesting-hobby-software-development-project-ideas-for-2024.markdown

 have a concrete project yourself, you could tailor the software to your own needs, to follow an [eating-your-own-dog-food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) approach.
-This way it might be easier to implement for only one use-case, e. g. home remodeling projects, instead of supporting too many different use cases and make the software to generic.
+This way it might be easier to implement for only one use-case, e. g. home remodeling projects, instead of supporting too many different use cases and making the software to generic.

 The software should be hosted, so users can access it to create their projects.
 It needs user management, a database to store the projects, etc. The feature creep could cause the implementation to become overwhelming, so be sure to